CMSgov/bluebutton-site-static/_posts/2018-08-31-BBDC18-Roadmap-Q-and-A.md

    link: /blog/index.html
 ---
 # Roadmap Q&A
-On August 13th the First ever Blue Button Developer Conference took place at the White House.
-One of the sessions was a Roadmap session where the Blue Button 2.0 Team laid out some of the near term objectives for improvements to the Blue Button 2.0 API.
+On August 13th the inaugural Blue Button Developer Conference took place at the White House Eisenhower Executive Office Building (EEOB).
+One of the sessions was a Roadmap session where the Blue Button 2.0 Team laid-out some of the near term objectives for improvements to the Blue Button 2.0 API.
 However, the more important part of the session was an opportunity to hear from our developer community about the features that you all would like to see in the API.